imanghafoori1/laravel-MasterPass/README.md

 ### More packages from the author:

-A minimal yet powerful package to give you opportunity to refactor your controllers.
+:gem: A minimal yet powerful package to give you opportunity to refactor your controllers.

 - https://github.com/imanghafoori1/laravel-terminator

 -------------

-A minimal yet powerful package to give a better structure and caching opportunity for your laravel apps.
+:gem: A minimal yet powerful package to give a better structure and caching opportunity for your laravel apps.

 - https://github.com/imanghafoori1/laravel-widgetize

 ------------

-It allows you login with any password in local environment only.
+:gem: It allows you login with any password in local environment only.

 - https://github.com/imanghafoori1/laravel-anypass